-1. Focus on energy efficient HVAC equipment
+HVAC Engineering 1.
+Focus on Energy-Efficient HVAC Equipment

-Computer-Aided Engineering (CAE or engineering simulation) brings tremendous advantages in meeting the design objectives of HVAC equipment manufacturers.
+Computer-aided engineering (CAE or engineering simulation) brings tremendous advantages in meeting the design objectives of HVAC equipment manufacturers.

 In the industry, simulation is being used to:

-- Analyze and optimize the design of air conditioning, heating, ventilation systems, fans, ducts or blowers;
+- Analyze and optimize the design of air conditioning, heating, ventilation systems, fans, ducts, and more

 - Ensure the performance of cooling and heating equipment

-- Reduce energy supply for HVAC systems via better ducting, fan or cooling unit placement;
+- Reduce energy supply for HVAC systems via better ducting, fan or cooling unit placement